singnet/dev-portal/docs/concepts/daemon.md

         url: '/docs/concepts/daemon-api'

 ---
-The daemon is the adapter that a service can use to interface with the SingularityNET platform.
+The [SingularityNET daemon](https://github.com/singnet/snet-daemon) is the adapter that a service can use to interface with the SingularityNET platform.
 In software architecture lingo, the daemon is a [sidecar proxy](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar), —a process deployed next to a core application (the AI service, in this case) to abstract away some architectural concerns such as logging and configuration as well as entire platform aspects, such as the interaction with smart contracts or even the decision to use the Ethereum blockchain.
 The two key abstraction responsibilities of the daemon are payments and request translation.
 In order to authorize payments, the daemon interacts with the Multi-Party Escrow contract.
 Before invoking a service through SingularityNET, a consumer must have